> Louis Killen > Songs > Pleasant and Delightful

 Pleasant and Delightful / A Sailor and His True Love

-[ Roud 660 ; Master title: Pleasant and Delightful ; Laws O30 ; TYG 51 ; Ballad Index LO30 , DTplesde ; Bodleian Roud 660 ; Wiltshire 956 ; DT PLESDELT ; Mudcat 111698 ; trad.]
+[ Roud 660 ; Master title: Pleasant and Delightful ; Laws O30 ; TYG 51 ; Ballad Index LO30 , DTplesde ; Bodleian Roud 660 ; Wiltshire 956 ; DT PLESDELT ; Mudcat 87850 , 111698 ; trad.]

 Velvet Brightwall sang Pleasant and Delightful at The Eel’s Foot in a recording made by A.L.
-Lloyd in 1938/39.
-It was included in 2000 on the Veteran anthology of traditional singing and music from The Eel’s Foot, Good Order!
+Lloyd that was broadcast on the BBC on 21 July 1939 in a programme titled “Saturday Night at the Eel’s Foot”.
+This programme’s recordings were included in 2000 on the Veteran anthology of traditional singing and music from The Eel’s Foot, Good Order!
 Ladies and Gentlemen Please.

 William Miller sang Happy and Delightful in a recording made at the Sutton Windmill by E.J.
 Moeran that was broadcast on the BBC Third Programme East Anglia Sings in late 1947.
-This programme was reissued in 2012 on the Snatch’d from Oblivion CD East Anglia Sings.
+This programme was reissued in 2012 on the Snatch’d From Oblivion CD East Anglia Sings.

 Harry Cox sang Charming and Delightful to Peter Kennedy in London in December 1953.
 This recording was included in 2000 on Cox’s Rounder anthology What Will Become of England?.